 - BeagleBone AI- Low cost machine learning evaluation module that is supported by the community.

-Download Processor SDK Linux for AM57x:
+Download Processor SDK for the hardware you selected:

-TI Deep Learning (TIDL) software framework:
+TI Deep Learning (TIDL) software framework

 Bringing machine learning to embedded systems (white paper)